Bozar/foldMarker/README.md

 *   `c`: `Creat` fold level
 *   `d`: `Delete` fold level

-The plugin will show a breif help when the command is executed with a wrong argument, such as `:FoldMarker h`.
+The plugin will show a brief help when the command is executed with a wrong argument, such as `:FoldMarker h`.

 ### 2.3 Argument `l`